MIT students will be talking engineering courses in English and they will be expected to take Japanese language courses as well.

 (NCL.N502) Innovative Nuclear Systems Design Project

 The students design an innovative nuclear which the students decide by themselves.
 It will include numerical analysis of reactor physics, thermal hydraulics and other issues by using computer codes.
-Students are requested to make the presentation about the design of the reactor at a workshop which will be held in Tokyo Tech with several experts in nuclear institutions in Japan.
-The lecturers are Professor Obara and other professors in Tokyo Tech.
+Students are requested to make the presentation about the design of the reactor at a workshop which will be held in Science Tokyo with several experts in nuclear institutions in Japan.
+The lecturers are Professor Obara and other professors in Science Tokyo.

 Visit to Fukushima-Daiichi NPS is planned.
 (Optional, travel expenses are not supported)